 - AB 1594 (McCarty) Prohibition of Smoking and Vaping on Campus.
 AB 1594 prohibits smoking tobacco products or the use of e-cigarettes on California State University (CSU) and community college campuses.
-The bill authorizes a fine of up to \$100 with the proceeds to go to support educational operations of the campus, education of the policy implemented by the bill, and tobacco treatment options for students. - Status: AB 1594 was approved by Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - AB 1653 (Weber) Postsecondary Education: Campus Climate.
+The bill authorizes a fine of up to \$100 with the proceeds to go to support educational operations of the campus, education of the policy implemented by the bill, and tobacco treatment options for students. - Status: AB 1594 passed in the Assembly and was sent to the Senate. - AB 1653 (Weber) Postsecondary Education: Campus Climate.
 AB 1653 requires the CSU Trustees and the CCC Board of Governors to generate a report on campus climate in their respective system and have the California Department of Justice provide guidance on the Clery Act and Violence Against Women Act.
 If a district uses funds to support activities related to campus climate, then they are required to adopt policies on harassment, intimidation, and bullying.
-AB 1653 encourages the University of California (UC) to comply. - Status: AB 1653 was approved by Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - AB 1654 (Santiago) Student Safety: Crime Reporting.
-AB 1654 requires the Department of Justice to provide guidance on reporting requirements for the federal Violence Against Women Reauthorization Act of 2013 to public and private institutions of higher education starting January 1, 2017. - Status: AB 1654 was approved by the Assembly Committee on Public Safety Committee and was put in the Suspense File by the Assembly Appropriations Committee - AB 1778 (Quirk) Postsecondary Education: Sexual Assault and Violence.
-AB 1778 requires the three segments of higher education to conduct annual employee training on responding and reporting incidents of sexual violence in order to receive state funding for student financial assistance. - Status: AB 1778 was approved by the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Appropriations Committee - AB 2018 (Ridley-Thomas) Mandated Child Abuse Reporting Employee Training Act.
+AB 1653 encourages the University of California (UC) to comply. - Status: AB 1653 was approved by the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations. - AB 1654 (Santiago) Student Safety: Crime Reporting.
+AB 1654 requires the Department of Justice to provide guidance on reporting requirements for the federal Violence Against Women Reauthorization Act of 2013 to public and private institutions of higher education starting January 1, 2017. - Status: AB 1654 was approved by the Assembly Committee on Public Safety and was put in the Suspense File by the Assembly Committee on Appropriations. - AB 1778 (Quirk) Postsecondary Education: Sexual Assault and Violence.
+AB 1778 requires the three segments of higher education to conduct annual employee training on responding and reporting incidents of sexual violence in order to receive state funding for student financial assistance. - Status: AB 1778 was approved by the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations.

+- AB 2018 (Ridley-Thomas) Mandated Child Abuse Reporting Employee Training Act.
 AB 2018 requires the CCC Board of Governors to consult with Department of Social Services to develop and disseminate information to each employee and administrator of a community college district who are mandated reporters.
-This bill also requires each district to: 1) annually train, using the online training module provided by Department of Social Services, and 2) develop a process for those persons required to receive training under the bill and to provide proof of completing this training within the first 6 weeks of each academic year or within 6 weeks of that person's employment. - Status: AB 2018 was approved by the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee.

-- AB 2654 (Bonilla) Equity in Higher Education Act (Sexual Harassment Policies).
+This bill also requires each district to: 1) annually train, using the online training module provided by Department of Social Services, and 2) develop a process for those persons required to receive training under the bill and to provide proof of completing this training within the first 6 weeks of each academic year or within 6 weeks of that person's employment. - Status: AB 2018 was approved by the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations. - AB 2654 (Bonilla) Equity in Higher Education Act (Sexual Harassment Policies).
 AB 2654 requires a community college district to post its policy on sexual harassment on its website.
-It requires the policy to include specific rules and procedures for pursuing available remedies and resources, both on and off campus. - Status: AB 2654 was sent to the Assembly Committee on Higher Education. - SB 1439 (Block) employees: disclosure of allegations of sexual harassment.
-This bill provides that the governing board of a community college district shall require an application for appointment to an academic or administrative position disclose any substantiated allegation of sexual harassment. - Status: SB 1439 passed in the Senate Education Committee and was sent to the Senate Appropriations Committee.
+It requires the policy to include specific rules and procedures for pursuing available remedies and resources, both on and off campus. - Status: AB 2654 was approved by the Assembly Committee on Higher Education and was sent to the Assembly Committee on Appropriations. - SB 1439 (Block) Employees: Disclosure of Allegations of Sexual Harassment.
+This bill provides that the governing board of a community college district shall require an application for appointment to an academic or administrative position disclose any substantiated allegation of sexual harassment. - Status: SB 1439 passed in the Senate Education Committee and was put in the Suspense File by the Senate Appropriations Committee.